 As you can see, the box is pretty glam.
 The Lucky Tail nail grinder itself it much lighter in the hand than the others I've had over the years.
 It's also stylish with curved lines and a high-end look and feel.

-For those reasons, I now have an affiliate relationship with the company, which means if you use my links to buy a dog nail grinder from Lucky Tail (currently about $40), then I will earn a little money.
+FTC Disclosure: For those reasons, I now have an affiliate relationship with the company, which means if you use my links to buy a dog nail grinder from Lucky Tail, then I will earn a little money.

 Often special offers and additional discounts pop up on the site, so be sure to grab those bonus items and savings too!